aryanlytics/aryanlytics/README.md

 **I build things that probably shouldn't work — but do.**

-*Full-stack engineer from Pakistan obsessed with real-time systems, AI agents, and making browsers do things they weren't asked*
+*Full-stack developer from Pakistan obsessed with real-time systems, AI agents, and making browsers do things they weren't asked*